-Form 58-101F1 - Corporate Governance Disclosure or CBCA Diversity Disclosure
+Form 58-101F1 - Corporate Governance Disclosure or CBCA Diversity Disclosure The C Corporation's Pra actices

-The Corporation's Practices

 (f) Disclose whether or not the chair of the board is an independent director.
 If the board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
-If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors.

-The Chairman of the Board, Sam Grippo, is not an independent director.
-Mr. Grippo is generally responsible for overseeing the Board in carrying out its responsibilities, including overseeing that these responsibilities are carried out independently of management.

-The Chairman of the Board reviews with the Corporate Governance Committee the size and composition of the Board and its committees to ensure efficient decision-making.
-The Chairman of the Board also acts as a liaison between the Board and management, which involves working with the Chief Executive Officer.
+If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors. independent director.
+Mr. Grippo is generally responsib for overseeing the Board in carrying out i responsibilities, including overseeing that the responsibilities are carried out independently management. enerally responsible carrying out its eeing that these independently of with the Corporate composition of the e efficient decision- also acts as a liaison ent, which involves

 (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.

-The attendance for the directors of the Corporation for meetings held from January 1, 2022 to December 31, 2022 is:
+The attendance for the directors of the Corporation for meetings held from January 1, 2023 to December 31, 2023 is:

 Directors Meetings attended Meetings eligible

-Sam Grippo 4 4
+Sam Grippo 3 5

-Jonathon Kennedy 4 4
+Mark Melville 2 2

-Bruce Aunger 4 4
+Bruce Aunger 5 5

-Geoffrey Scott 4 4
+Geoffrey Scott 3 5

-Chris Hemming 3 4

-Hugh McKinnon 4 4
+Hugh McKinnon 5 5

 2. Board Mandate

 (a) Disclose the text of the board's written mandate.
-If the board does not have a written mandate, describe how the board delineates its role and responsibilities.
-The Board of Directors is responsible for the stewardship and the general supervision of the management of the business of the Corporation and is to act in the best interests of the Corporation and its stakeholders.
-The Board will discharge its responsibilities directly and through its committees currently consisting of the Audit Committee, the Compensation Committee, the Corporate Governance Committee, the Pension Committee and the Nominating Committee.
-In addition, the Board may from time to time, appoint such additional committees as it deems necessary and appropriate in order to discharge its duties.
+If the board does not have a written mandate, describe how the board delineates its role and responsibilities. and the general su business of the Co interests of the Co Board will discha through its commit Committee, the Con Governance Comm Nominating Comm time to time, appo pervision of the orporation and is orporation and it rge its responsib- tees currently com- mpensation Com- nittee, the Pension ittee.
+In addition, bint such addition e for the stewardship management of the s to act in the best s stakeholders.
+The bilities directly and asisting of the Audit nittee, the Corporate a Committee and the the Board may from bal committees as it order to discharge its